codebyChristian/codebyChristian/README.md

 ### "Hello! 👋 I'm passionate about technology and aspiring to become a full-stack developer.
 Currently, I'm working on HTML and CSS projects, but I have previous experience with Python.
 My current focus is on mastering object-oriented programming with Java.
 I'm dedicated to learning and open to acquiring new skills.
 Let's connect and collaborate on exciting projects together! 🚀"

-Feel free to adjust any part of it to better suit your style or preferences.

 <!--
 **codebyChristian/codebyChristian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.